bug-vt/simple_tcp/README.md

 # Part 2: Congestion Control
 ## 2.1 Motivation
 In part 1, we implemented a reliable transport protocol with a fixed window size.
 We have observed a few drawbacks to fixing the window size:
-1. If the available bandwidth-delay product of the bottleneck link somewhere on the network is less than the window size, then some packets/segments get dropped at the bottleneck link.
+1. If the bandwidth-delay product of the bottleneck link on the network is less than the window size, then some packets/segments get dropped at the bottleneck link.
-2. If the available bandwidth-delay product of the bottleneck link somewhere on the network is greater than the window size, then the sender is wasting bandwidth by not fully utilizing the available bandwidth.
+2. If the bandwidth-delay product of the bottleneck link on the network is greater than the window size, then the sender is wasting bandwidth by not fully utilizing the available bandwidth.
 3. Not adapted for multiple senders.
 One of the senders can leave or a new sender can arrive at any time.
 Also, each sender might send data at a different rate and the rate may change over time.

 To remedy this, we want window size to be adaptive based on the available bandwidth of the bottleneck link and other senders of the network.
 In other words, we want to minimize drops, minimize delay, and maximize utilization.